-Despite the vote at the TUC, there is growing concern at the impact of self-declaration on the rights of others with protected characteristics.
+There is growing concern at the impact of gender self-declaration on the rights of others with protected characteristics.
 Privately, lots of people are expressing these concerns.
 They will be more prepared to express them publicly if they feel they are not alone.

 Women fought for sex discrimination law through their trade unions, sometimes against great opposition but they did not give up.
 The rights women have are only in existence because of trade union and feminist campaigning.
 We cannot give up now.